Edictum

 mode: observe

-Every contract in the bundle runs in observe mode.
-No tool calls are denied.
+Every rule in the ruleset runs in observe mode.
+No tool calls are blocked.

-Leave the bundle default as enforce and set mode: observe on specific contracts:
+Leave defaults.mode set to enforce and set mode: observe on specific rules:

 defaults: